Doag/PL-SQL-Conventions/articles/00_general.md

 ### Let the database help you

 PL/SQL has emerged from a simple macro language to a sophisticated, data oriented programming language.
 Version 11g brought an all new optimizer with many options you should utilize in your code.
-Let the database help you means: let the compiler help you optimize your code.
+Letting the database help you means: let the compiler help you optimize your code.
 This can be achieved by switching the `PLSQL_OPTIMIZE_LEVEL` flag to it's maximum value (which is 3 in Version 12c).

 Doing so, the optimizer inlines helper methods into the code, removing unnecessary method calls, converts `for record in cursor` loops to bulk-optimized loops, restructures your code to remove unnecessary variable assignments and many more.
 The best is that you don't need to be aware of all the optimizations, it »just happens«!